simasgrilo/log-aggregator/README.md

 [Erick Grilo](https://simasgrilo.github.io)

 ## Features:
-- [X] Log collection from services that needs to log just need to send the service to the logging service (given that the service is authorized) in a standardized manner
-- Authentication and Authorization using JWT for logging measures
+- [X] Log collection from services that needs to log just need to send the service to the logging service (given that the service is authorized) in a standardized manner., including authentication and authorization using JWT for logging measures
 - [X] User creation and administration by admin
 - [ ] Serverless (deployed in cloud, both the service and the logs).
 Not yet in productive cloud but one can set in a EKS following the sequence of .yaml files
 - [X] Visualization of the logs using Kibana, including alert setup